Fluid and electrolyte balance is a dynamic process that is crucial for life and homeostasis.

 - Vital signs.
 Vital signs should be closely monitored.

 - Physical exam.
-Physical exam is needed to reinforce other data about a fluid or electrolyte imbalance.
+A physical exam is needed to reinforce other data about a fluid or electrolyte imbalance.

 The following diagnoses are found in patients with fluid and electrolyte imbalances.